icn-nkpub/coping/assets/manuals/en/buttons/3_history.md

-__The History__ button will open the modal with your Stopwatch resets and restarts the events journal.
+__The History__ button will open the modal with your Stopwatch events journal: list of resets and restarts.